Law careers

 Also known as practice assistants or assistant practice managers, barristers' clerks are responsible for running the administration and business activities of a barrister's chambers.
 You need to be familiar with court procedures and etiquette and develop an expertise in the type of law undertaken by your chambers.

-You shouldn't think of this as a route to becoming a barrister, as chambers may not offer a pupillage to someone who has been working for them as a clerk due to a conflict of interest.
+This isn’t a route to becoming a barrister, chambers rarely offer a pupillage to someone who has been working for them as a clerk due to a conflict of interest.

 Read about the responsibilities of a barristers' clerk.